 Max soon fell asleep, as did I. Only to be woken once in a while by the distinct ratcheting noise of the ABS kicking once in a while.
-Some of the roads we traveled were still ALL WHITE, no black tracks in them even.
+Some of the roads we travelled were still ALL WHITE, no black tracks in them even.
 It was better to sleep and ignore the road conditions, trusting the driver.

 Arms were needed to carry tired toddler, that or face consequences. 😉